-This sub-theme focuses on climate and human aspects of environmental change on a range of temporal scales and using a variety of archival sources and proxies.
+This sub-theme focuses on climatic change and human-environment interactions on a range of temporal scales and using a variety of archival sources and proxies.

 Our Environmental Reconstruction staff and PhD students are conducting research in a range of environments from the poles to the equator, from the land to the oceans.

 We use deposits from terrestrial, lake and ocean environments to reconstruct past climates.
 We investigate climate changes over late Pleistocene and Holocene timescales using lake sediments (eg from Mexico, Turkey and Greenland) and over longer timescales back into the Pleistocene from marine cores in high latitudes north and south.

 - Dean, J.R., Jones, M.D., Leng, M.J., Noble, S.R., Metcalfe, S.E., Sloane, H.J., Sahy, D., Eastwood, W.J., Roberts, C.N., 2015.
 Eastern Mediterranean hydroclimate over the late glacial and Holocene, reconstructed from the sediments of Nar lake, central Turkey, using stable isotopes and carbonate mineralogy.
 Quat.
 Sci.
 Rev. 124, 162-174.

 - Swann, G.E., Snelling, A.M., Pike, J., 2016.
 Biogeochemical cycling in the Bering Sea over the onset of major Northern Hemisphere Glaciation.
 Paleoceanography 31, 1261-1269.

 - Metcalfe, S.E., Barron, J.A., Davies, S.J., 2015.
 The Holocene history of the North American Monsoon: 'known knowns' and 'known unknowns' in understanding its spatial and temporal complexity.
 Quat.
 Sci.
 Rev. 120, 1-27.

 Human impacts and their intersection with climatic change